 - This course introduces concepts and design principles of modern computer and telecommunication networks.
 It uses the Internet TCP/IP protocol suite to discuss how today's computer networks operate and how they have evolved over many years to meet the requirements of today's networking applications.
-The focus will be on both fundamental networking and communication techniques, and protocols used in today's complex Internet architecture. - Topics include DNS and HTTP protocols at the application layer, TCP and UDP at transport layer, routing algorithms and forwarding with BGP and OSPF at network layer, and multiple access technologies along with Ethernet and WiFi LANs.
-Concepts of software defined networking with OpenFlow protocol will also be introduced.
+The focus will be on both fundamental networking and communication techniques, and protocols used in today's complex Internet architecture. - Topics include DNS and HTTP protocols at the application layer, TCP and UDP at the transport layer, routing algorithms and forwarding with BGP and OSPF at network layer, and multiple access technologies along with Ethernet and WiFi LANs.
+Concepts of software defined networking, network security and wireless networking will also be introduced.